openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 response.
 Those assignments include **Choose File** and **Upload your file** options below the response field.
 Note the following requirements.

 * A text response is always required.
-You cannot submit a response that contains only an uploaded file.
+If you upload a file in your response, also include a text response that describes the file you have uploaded in such a way that a reviewer who cannot access the uploaded file can still assess the text content of your response using a screen reader or other text parsing tool.

 * You can upload only one file to submit with your response.